 the water in the horse trough left for the town’s riders.

 My brass buttons and flint arrowhead scrape the tub clattering,

 no one in the street notices my departure through the days dust.

 My open mouth fills with the rancid, taste of pain.

-The clatter of hoofs rocks my parting
+The clatter of hoofs rocks the trough punctuating my parting.

 The oppression of man against man leaves with the riders.